lamdis-ai/lamdis-runs/README.md

 ---

 ## Docker
-For **hosted / persistent** usage (Mongo, long‑running service), see `README.hosted.md`.
+lamdis‑runs supports two hosting styles:

+- **JSON-on-disk runner** (no DB):
+  - JSON configs (auth/requests/assistants/tests/suites) live on disk (in this repo or a fork).
+  - lamdis‑runs reads those files at runtime and executes them via `/internal/run-file`.
+  - Use this for both local dev and central CI gates.
+- **Mongo-backed persistent service**:
+  - Test definitions and run results are stored in Mongo.
+  - You trigger runs via `/internal/runs/start` and inspect results via Mongo/HTTP.
+  - See `README.hosted.md` for details.

-For local JSON‑only usage, use the Docker snippet in the quickstart above, or run `npm run dev` directly.
+For JSON-on-disk usage, use the Docker snippet in the quickstart above, or run `npm run dev` directly.

-> Note: the published packages and Docker images primarily exist to support the **hosted lamdis‑runs service**; the core open‑source experience is JSON + CLI in your own repo.
+> Note: the published packages and Docker images primarily exist to support running lamdis‑runs as a **service** (JSON-on-disk or Mongo-backed); the core open‑source authoring experience is JSON + CLI in your own repo.

 ---